Lawn and Landscape

 - Use selective pesticides.
 These will kill only your target pest while leaving non-target species unharmed.

-- Encourage beneficial insects--which kill pests--by growing large, showy composite flowers for them to land on and feed (such as Queen Anne's lace, daisies, fennel, dill) and by limiting pesticide applications.
+- Encourage beneficial insects--which kill pests--by growing large, showy composite flowers for them to land on and feed (Queen Anne's lace, daisies, fennel, dill) and by limiting pesticide applications.

 - Clean up plant debris at the season's end and destroy diseased plant materials.